Dydrogesterone: History

 Dydrogesterone is a progestin which was first synthesized by Duphar in the 1950s and was first introduced to the market in 1961.
 It is unique, being the only retrosteroid that is commercially available and its molecular structure is closely related to that of natural progesterone, but it has enhanced oral bioavailability.
 It is estimated that during the period from 1977 to 2005 around 38 million women were treated with dydrogesterone and that fetuses were exposed to dydrogesterone in utero in more than 10 million pregnancies.
 It has been approved in more than 100 countries worldwide.
-It is commercially marketed under the brand name Duphaston and manufactured by Abbott after it took over Solvay Pharmaceuticals.
+It is commercially marketed under the brand name Dydroboon and manufactured by Mankind Pharma.
 Dydrogesterone was first introduced, by Duphar, as Duphaston in the United Kingdom in 1961.
 Subsequently, it was introduced in the United States as Duphaston and Gynorest in 1962 and 1968, respectively.
 Duphaston was removed from the United States market in 1979, and Gynorest is also no longer available in the United States.